SolidLabResearch/miravi-a-linked-data-viewer/README.md

 npm run build
 ```

-The static build appears in the `dist` folder.
+The static build appears in directory `main/dist`.

 ## Logging in